conjam/conjam.github.io/_posts/news/Final.md

 To correct misclassifications in our program, we implemented a noncausal moving average across the vector of classified phonemes.
 We considered a window size of 10 for this algorithm, and if we saw that more than 60% of the phonemes in this window were of a certain class, then the phoneme in the middle of that window would be changed to that class.
 We found that five passes of this algorithm was best in order to get large contiguous regions of a singular phoneme.
 In the diagram below, the top row is a sequence of phonemes before the moving average is applied, and the bottom row is the resultant sequence.
-The extraneous vowels in the string of ‘l’s are removed after the application of the filter.
+The extraneous vowels in the string of ‘l’s are removed after the application of the filter.<br>
-'uh'	'l'	'l'	'uh'	'l'	'l'	'oy'	'l'	'l'	'l'	'l'	'l'	'l' 'uh'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'
+'uh'	'l'	'l'	'uh'	'l'	'l'	'oy'	'l'	'l'	'l'	'l'	'l'	'l'	<br>
+'uh'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'	'l'